openeuler-mirror/openEuler-portal/app/en/faq/index.md

 ### 24. How do I enable the kdump service?

 Reserved memory is necessary for running the kdump kernel.
-If the output of `systemctl status kdump` indicates no reserved memory, follow the steps below to reserve it.
+If the output of `systemctl status kdump` is "No memory reserved for crash kernel", follow the steps below to reserve it.

 ![](https://docs.openeuler.org/zh/docs/24.03_LTS/docs/Installation/figures/zh-cn_image_0229291280.png)